Founding Executive Director, ECIi · Northern California Coast

 Carbon is not the enemy.

-It is the most valuable molecule on Earth.
+It is the most valuable element on Earth.

 For most of Earth's history, carbon moved in a continuous loop: absorbed, stored, released, reabsorbed.
 The cycle was self-correcting.
 What we have done is break the balance.
 The logical solution follows directly from the problem: accelerate the return.
 Engineered systems that do what nature does.
 Draw carbon from the air and return it to stable storage.
 At the speed the crisis demands.